TheLittlePrincess/Final_project/README.md

 - Applied an interactive element to the dashboard

 Segment 4
-- We have additional ML updates on the [presentation](https://docs.google.com/presentation/d/1ff6geuibB3INIdmVZ1MCOf6o9UUcdfSww27aJYee5uw/edit?ts=60a28a65#slide=id.gddfcfba4d3_0_13)
+- We have additional ML updates - narrow it down to the RandomForest.
--
+- Used M2cgen to translate the model to JS
+- Incorporated the prediction capabilities into the [presentation](https://docs.google.com/presentation/d/1ff6geuibB3INIdmVZ1MCOf6o9UUcdfSww27aJYee5uw/edit?ts=60a28a65#slide=id.gddfcfba4d3_0_13)
+- Completed the dashboard so it is able to predict based on the data entered wheather is a low, medium or high trash predictor
 ## Summary
 After completing our ETL process with reliable and concise data, we have consolidated our data into a table that contains data by zipcode, including the trash output along with income and population data.
 We were then able to upload that information into our database and train our model.
 We applied PCA to the model to reduce dimensionality and are exploring both the k-nearest-neighbors and random forest methods to compare model performance and choose an optimal model.